 Drizzle: When you're in a quiet area and it's drizzling, it's your own call whether you use an umbrella or not.
 When you're in the throng of Oxford Circus, however, an umbrella is an unnecessary luxury, and therefore should be frowned upon.

-Golf umbrellas: These oversized canopies are not just an eyesore: unless there are two people under one.
-In the hands of a solo pedestrian, golf umbrellas are at best an annoyance, at worst a weapon designed to knock people over and take their eyes out. they have absolutely no place anywhere in zone 1 or on any busy London thoroughfare.
+Golf umbrellas: In the hands of a solo pedestrian, golf these oversized canopies are at best an annoyance, at worst a weapon designed to knock people over and take their eyes out.
+They have absolutely no place anywhere in zone 1 or on any busy London thoroughfare.
 Save it for St Andrews.

 Walking with an umbrella open

 We've witnessed brolly-provoked collisions aplenty, with inconsiderate walkers refusing to heed our rules below: